A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b

 \section{Theoretical Modeling of Planet's Emission Spectrum}

-We model the dayside emission spectrum of TOI-561~b using two approaches: (i) Bayesian atmospheric retrievals to place statistical constraints on the presence of spectral features and the brightness temperature of the spectrum, and (ii) self-consistent 1D atmospheric models to determine atmospheric compositions which are (un)able to explain the data.
+We model the dayside emission spectrum of TOI-561~b using two approaches: (i) Bayesian atmospheric retrievals, to place statistical constraints on the presence of spectral features and the brightness temperature of the spectrum; and (ii) self-consistent 1D atmospheric models, to determine atmospheric compositions that are (un)able to explain the data.
 In both approaches, we consider the \texttt{Eureka!} and \texttt{ExoTiC JEDI} reductions/fits and use the planetary and stellar parameters listed in Table \ref{tab:sys_params}.

-We first perform retrievals using a single-parameter blackbody spectrum model to determine the best-fit brightness temperature of the data.
-The atmospheric retrievals are performed with the HyDRo retrieval code \citep{Piette2022, Gandhi2018, Piette2020b}, which combines a parametric model of the atmosphere with a Nested Sampling Bayesian parameter estimation algorithm, PYMULTINEST \citep{Skilling2006,Feroz2009,Buchner2014}.
-We find brightness temperatures of 1800$^{+130}_{-60}$~K for the \texttt{Eureka!} reduction, 1870$^{+80}_{-90}$~K for the \texttt{ExoTiC JEDI} reduction with the first fitting procedure, and 2150$^{+80}_{-80}$~K for the \texttt{ExoTiC JEDI} reduction with the second fitting procedure (see Figure \ref{fig:bb_temp} in the Appendix).
+We first perform retrievals using a single-parameter blackbody-spectrum model to determine the best-fit brightness temperature of the data.
+The atmospheric retrievals are performed with the HyDRo retrieval code \citep{Piette2022, Gandhi2018, Piette2020b}, which combines a parametric model of the atmosphere with a nested sampling Bayesian parameter estimation algorithm, PYMULTINEST \citep{Skilling2006,Feroz2009,Buchner2014}.
+We find brightness temperatures of 1800$^{+130}_{-60}$~K for the \texttt{Eureka!} reduction, 1870$^{+80}_{-90}$~K for the \texttt{ExoTiC JEDI} reduction with the first fitting procedure, and 2150$^{+80}_{-80}$~K for the \texttt{ExoTiC JEDI} reduction with the second fitting procedure (see Figure \ref{fig:bb_temp} in Appendix \ref{sec:Appendix_additional_figures}).
 These are all significantly cooler than the brightness temperature expected for a bare rock (2950~K), and also cooler than the zero-albedo equilibrium temperature assuming full day-night heat redistribution (2310~K).
-Since the 3-5 micron range observed does not probe the peak of the planetary emission spectrum, this could be the result of either (i) a grey atmosphere with a high Bond albedo, (ii) a non-grey atmosphere which is able to cool through opacity windows at shorter wavelengths, where the planetary emission peaks, or (iii) a combination of a non-grey atmosphere and elevated Bond albedo, e.g., due to clouds.
+Since the 3-5~$\mu$m range observed does not probe the peak of the planetary emission spectrum, this could be the result of: (i) a gray atmosphere with a high Bond albedo; (ii) a nongray atmosphere that is able to cool through opacity windows at shorter wavelengths, where the planetary emission peaks; or (iii) a combination of a nongray atmosphere and elevated Bond albedo, e.g., due to clouds.